• Skip to primary navigation

 The Amish are peculiar people (taken from KJV 1 Peter 2:9), and they believe that they need to be separate and different from the world.
 So they refuse to follow the world's standards and traditions.

 Obviously, they are not different from the world in every single detail.
-They don't have any standards about the food they eat or laundry soap they use, etc. And they are humans, just like the rest of us.
+They don't have any rules about the food they eat, the laundry soap they use, etc. And they are humans, just like the rest of us.

 But they hold on to a lot of traditions, and if they find any verse in Scripture that would suggest something to be wrong, they have a rule against it.